akshayrahul/cats_vs_dogs/README.md

    - Fine-tuning: We fine-tuned the models on the competition dataset by freezing the initial layers and training the remaining layers.
    - Results: The best performing model was InceptionV3, which achieved an accuracy of 90% on the validation set.

+## Result
+The model was trained on 20000 images of dogs and cats, validated on the rest of the 5000 pictures, and ultimately achieved over 99% accuracy on the validation set.